larissamf25/larissamf25/README.md

 ### Hi there, I am Larissa Menezes

+I'm a Brazilian software developer, currently living in Fortaleza.
+Graduated in Civil Engineering and automatically kidnapped to the amazing tech world!

 - :computer: I’m currently learning Full Stack Web Development at @betrybe
 - - Main technologies: TypeScript, NodeJS, and mySQL
+- - I'm also used to the agile envirolment;
 - 📚 Advanced in English and French, basic in German
 - 📫 How to reach me: larissamf25@gmail.com